appscode/blog/content/post/openshift-mongodb/index.md

 08b1259c-5d51-4948-a2de-e2af8e6835a4
 ```

-### Step 1.2: Get License
+### Step 2: Get License

 Go to [Appscode License Server](https://license-issuer.appscode.com/) to get the license.txt file.
 For this tutorial we will use KubeDB Enterprise Edition.

 ![License Server](licenseserver.png)

-### Step 1.3 Install KubeDB
+### Step 3 Install KubeDB

-We will use helm to install KubeDB.Please install helm [here](https://helm.sh/docs/intro/install/) if it is not already installed.
+We will use helm to install KubeDB.
+Please install helm [here](https://helm.sh/docs/intro/install/) if it is not already installed.
 Now, let's install `KubeDB`.

 ```bash